All open burning, including campfires, is banned in North Cowichan effective 12pm on June 8.

-- Sampled and analyzed various water quality parameters in 2018/2019 in order to develop strategic recommendations to improve conditions in the lake.
+- Sampled and analyzed various water quality parameters and phytoplankton species, from 2020-Present, in order to develop strategic recommendations to improve conditions in the lake.

 - Installed permanent signage at all public access points warning the public of the ongoing potential for Blue-Green algae blooms.